 From India, Madras

 Why don't you take preventive measures to avoid accidents?
-It is the responsibility to provide a safe working environment to workers.
+It is your responsibility to provide a safe working environment for workers.
 Provide training on job safety and treat them as human beings.
 No job is so important that it cannot be done safely.
 Don't take it otherwise.

 From India, Bhubaneswar